-I have a problem of paying upward of $2.50 for one little bun at our neighborhood bakery, and the urge is hard to control.
+I have a problem of paying $2.50 for one little bun at our neighborhood bakery, and the urge is hard to control.
 I love Hot Cross Buns!
 As well I don’t think they should be saved for Good Friday only.
 This year I could not wait until Easter to devour them so I did not wait.
 I had a couple, gave some away, and Lenny literally ate about 10 of these delicious little hot cross buns.
 I am not lying after all this is about one of the holiest bread out there!

 You will notice this recipe is a bit different than other hot cross bun recipes.
 There is a secret ingredient that helps make the buns extra flavorful and moist!
 That secret is marmalade.
 I used one of Pim’s marmalade’s, the Bouquet des Fleurs.
 I love that particular marmalade and have been savoring it for the past year.
 It gave the bread a slightly citrus flavor, a little tart, a little floral and slightly sweet – the perfect addition to the buns.
 This recipe also came out very light, fluffy and moist.
 It is a keeper!